fraser-hemp/gradify/README.md

 `--single`

-SINGLE - Only produce a single, uniform background color - this is much quicker and has all browser support
+SINGLE (opt) - Only produce a single, uniform background color - this is much quicker and has all browser support

 `-c --classname`

-CLASSNAME - custom classname for the CSS rules to be assigned to (needs work)
+CLASSNAME (opt) - custom classname for the CSS rules to be assigned to (needs work)

 `-f --file`

-FILE (optinal) specify a single image file to be used
+FILE (opt) specify a single image file to be used

 `-d --dir`

-DIR (optinal) - specify a direcotry to be used.
+DIR (opt) - specify a direcotry to be used.
 If not used (and not -f), current dir will be used.
 Only files with "jpg" extension will be used.

 Other important notes:
 There are constants you can tweak which will later be flags (Black/White sensitivity, image resolution, uniformness of colors) although generally the default vals are generally best.